 The European Accessibility Act

-Promoting accessibility is important so that everyone has equal opportunities to participate in the life of the community.
-This objective is also supported by the European Accessibility Act (EAA).
+Promoting accessibility is important so that everyone has equal opportunities to participate in society.
+This objective is also supported by the

-The EAA requires that both the public and private sector actors guarantee the accessibility of certain products and services.
-The EAA must be transposed by each EU Member State by 28 June 2022.
-As a result, changes in Finnish legislation will be necessary.
+The European Accessibility Act requires that both public and private sector actors guarantee the accessibility of certain products and services.
+The Act was to be transposed into national law by each EU Member State by 28 June 2022.
+As a result, changes were also required in Finnish legislation.

-- European Accessibility Act, or the Directive of the European Parliament and of the Council on the accessibility requirements for products and services (2019/882) (EUR-Lex)
+- European Accessibility Act (or Directive (EU) 2019/882 of the European Parliament and of the Council on the accessibility requirements for products and services)

-The objective of the EAA is, among other things, to:
+The objective of the European Accessibility Act is, among other things, to:

 - increase the availability and free movement of accessible products and services by harmonising relevant requirements in the Member States

-- make products and services more accessible and, in this way, make society more inclusive and facilitate the independent lives of persons with disabilities
+- make products and services more accessible and, in this way, make society more inclusive and facilitate independent living for persons with disabilities.

-Accessibility also requires that websites and mobile applications are designed to be more accessible to users, especially persons with disabilities.
+Accessibility also requires that websites and mobile applications be designed to be more accessible to users, especially persons with disabilities.

-Accessibility requirements are binding on public administration organisations and the private sector, that is, anyone who produces or provides products or services falling within the scope of the EAA.
+The accessibility requirements are binding on public administration organisations and the private sector, that is, anyone who produces or provides products or services falling within the scope of the European Accessibility Act.